iguanesolutions/go-systemd/README.md

 }
 ```

-When stopping, you can notify systemd that you are stopping before shutting down your http server
+When stopping, you can notify systemd that you have indeed received the SIGTERM and you have launched the stop procedure
-and stopping your controllers

 ```go
 import (